DigitalFabricationLab-NYIT-SoAD/resources/Tutorials&Templates/SubmissionGuide/README.md

 ## Submitting a 3D Print File

-**Before Submitting a 3D Print File**
-* Students must complete the SoAD Fab Lab Orientation before using the lab space for the first time.
-This can be done online on Canvas or in-person on a walk-in basis
-   * Students without a Lab Sticker must also receive in-person shop training

 * Students must complete [account registration](https://www.nyit.edu/architecture/fabrication_labs/account_registration) to access the Queue Job page

 * Review the lab's [3D Printing](https://digitalfabricationlab-nyit-soad.github.io/resources/3Dprinters/) page before submitting a file

-  * *Reminder: The lab will print any file submitted to the 3D Printing Job Queue that follows the lab's 3D Printing Process and Standards.
-Any submitted files that do not comply with the rules of the process and standards page will be rejected.*
+**Reminder: The lab will print any file submitted to the 3D Printing Job Queue that follows the lab's 3D Printing Process and Standards.**

-**How to Submit a File**
+**Any submitted files that do not comply with the rules of the process and standards page will be rejected.**

 * Open the [Queue Job](https://www.nyit.edu/architecture/fabrication_labs/queue_job) page and sign into your NYIT account
 * Fill in the following information:
   * Project Name